1,000+ Opportunities

 com/submit Guidelines_2025 ARPA Organization Grants Download Guidelines (pdf) | English Lineamientos_ 2025 ARPA Organization Grants Download Guidelines (pdf) | Español The International Sonoran Desert Alliance Sierra Vista Symphony Association Southern Arizona Arts & Cultural Alliance (SAACA) FUNHOUSE movement theater The Scoundrel and Scamp Theatre Tucson Museum of Art and Historic Block The Multivrs Is Illuminated Splinter Arts and Community Fund The American Literary Translators Association (ALTA) MOCA (Museum of Contemporary Art) Tucson KXCI, Tucson’s Community Radio Tucson Kitchen Musicians Association (Tucson Folk Festival) The Land With No Name Sanctuary True Concord Voices & Orchestra Tucson Symphony Orchestra Community Performance and Art Center Explore Arts Foundation Grants 2021 Somos Uno | We Are One CARES 2023 Project Mesquite: Pima County Youth Arts Scholarship

-Based on current listing details, eligibility includes: Artists and culture bearers residing and working in Southern Arizona.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual artists and culture bearers residing and working in Southern Arizona.
+Confirm the full requirements in the official notice before applying.